leric2/GROMORA-harmo/documentation/calibrationTool.md

 ### Calibration variables, flags and outlier detection

-The following variable are used mostly for the flagging of the calibrated spectra.
+The following variable are used for the calibration and the flagging of the calibrated spectra.
+Most of the flagging variables and threshold are described in more details in [quality control](quality_control_calibration.md).

 | variable | type  | Description |
 |------|------|:-----------|